Hurricane Fiona rips through powerless Puerto Rico

 “What worries me most is the rain,” said forecaster Ernesto Morales with the National Weather Service in San Juan.

-Fiona was predicted to drop 12 to 16 inches (30 to 41 centimeters) of rain over eastern and southern Puerto Rico, with as much as 25 inches (64 centimeters) in isolated spots.
-Morales noted that Hurricane Maria in 2017 had unleashed 40 inches (102 centimeters).
+Fiona was predicted to drop 12 to 16 inches of rain over eastern and southern Puerto Rico, with as much as 30 inches in isolated spots.
+Morales noted that Hurricane Maria in 2017 had unleashed 40 inches.

-Pierluisi announced Sunday that public schools and government agencies would remain closed on Monday.

 Fiona was forecast to swipe the Dominican Republic on Monday and then northern Haiti and the Turks and Caicos Islands with the threat of heavy rain.
 It could threaten the far southern end of the Bahamas on Tuesday.